NormalNvim/NormalNvim/README.md

 * **What scenarios are not covered by this distro?**
   * **Kubernetes**: We do not provide a kubernetes plugin.
 There is not much neovim can do for you if you work with Kubernetes apart from the features provided by Mason (LSP, Hightighing, autocompletion..).
   * **e2e testing**: We to not provide a e2e plugin.
-But we do provide the :E2eOpenInToggleTerm command you can customize on [/lua/base/3-autocmds.lua](https://github.com/Zeioth/NormalNvim/blob/main/lua/base/3-autocmds.lua).
+But we do provide the :TestNodejsE2e convecience command you can customize on [/lua/base/3-autocmds.lua](https://github.com/Zeioth/NormalNvim/blob/main/lua/base/3-autocmds.lua) along with all the other testing commands.

 ## Credits
 Originally it took AstroVim as base.
 But implements [this VIM config](https://github.com/Zeioth/vim-zeioth-config).
 Code has been simplified while retaining its core features.